 d) Creative contributions

-· Week 1: Course presentation.
-Lecture on business model canvas, customer discovery and opportunity assessment.
+Week 1: Course presentation.
+Lecture on business model canvas, customer discovery.

-· Week 8: Partners.
+Week 8: Partners.
 Q&A about partners.
 Partner ecosystem map.
 Partner type hypotheses.
 Team presents activities findings.
-Lecture about resources, activities and cost.
+Lecture about resources, activities and costs.

-· Week 10: Final lessons learned presentations.
-Team presents a 3 minute video and a 10 minute presentation lessons learned findings.
+Week 11: Final lessons learned presentations.
+Each team presents a 10-minute presentation and a 3-minute video on lessons learned and findings.
 Teaching team final advice.